China formally starts graft probe of former Sichuan governor

 It was not possible to reach Wei for comment and it was not clear if he had retained a lawyer.

-President Xi Jinping has embarked on a sweeping anti-corruption campaign, targeting a raft of high-ranking officials in industry and government, including many of his formidable political opponents.

-On Thursday, the CCDI said in a separate statement that it was investigating Liu Zhigeng, vice governor of China's wealthy southern province of Guangdong, for "severe violations" of party rules.

-As part of the anti-corruption drive, Sichuan has emerged as a focus of Xi's crackdown against deep-seated corruption as it was a power base for former domestic security chief Zhou Yongkang, who was party boss there from 1999-2002.
+Sichuan has emerged as a focus of President Xi Jinping's crackdown against deep-seated corruption as it was a power base for former domestic security chief Zhou Yongkang, who was party boss there from 1999-2002.

 Zhou was jailed for life for graft last year.